MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/0_AI-questions.md

 - [ ] C. Transparency `Incorrect because transparency involves making the AI system's decision-making process clear and understandable to users.`
 - [x] D. Accountability `Correct because accountability involves ensuring that humans can override AI decisions and take responsibility for outcomes.`

-## Q: Identifying AI Techniques for Image Analysis
+## Q19: Identifying AI Techniques for Image Analysis

 > Which AI technique is used to identify and label objects within images, such as cars, trees, and buildings?